strangerstudios/paid-memberships-pro/readme.txt

 * Fix to show discount codes on free trial confirmation emails if one was used.
 * Fixed bug where users sometimes couldn't checkout with a discount code that made a level free.
 * Added the pmpro_random_code filter so you can hook in and change invoice code/etc generation.
+* Correctly padding zeroes on credit card expiration dates like 09/2013 when using Stripe.
+This SQL statement should fix broken entries in your orders table: NOTE (1) Backup your database first.
+NOTE (2) Make sure you change the table name to match your WP prefix,etc. >>> UPDATE wp_pmpro_membership_orders SET expirationyear = CONCAT(SUBSTRING(expirationmonth,2,1), expirationyear), expirationmonth= CONCAT('0', SUBSTRING(expirationmonth,1,1)) WHERE expirationmonth > 12;

 = 1.6.1 =
 * Added recurring billing support to Payflow integration.